OsiriX-Foundation/karnak/README.md

 Minimum docker-compose version: **1.22**

 - Go in the `docker` folder located in the root project folder.
-- To configure the docker used by karnak, please refer to this links.
+- To configure third-party components used by karnak, please refer to these links:
     - [docker hub postgres](https://hub.docker.com/_/postgres)
     - [docker hub mainzelliste](https://hub.docker.com/r/osirixfoundation/karnak-mainzelliste)
-- Adapt the values if necessary
+- Adapt the values if necessary (copy `.env.example` into `.env` and modify it)
 - Execute command:
     - start: `docker-compose up -d`
     - show the logs: `docker-compose logs -f`